ELTE-DH/HTML2TEI/README.md

 #### Common Arguments

-- `-i`, `--input-config`: WARC filename to portal name mappig in YAML
+- `-i`, `--input-config`: WARC filename to portal name mapping in YAML
-- `-c`, `--configs-dir`: The directory for portal-speicific configs
+- `-c`, `--configs-dir`: The directory for portal-specific configs
 - `-l`, `--log-dir`: The directory for putting logs
 - `-w`, `--warc-dir`: The directory to read WARCs from
 - `-o`, `--output-dir`: The directory to put output files